 - How are meetings arranged?

 - What are the average accounts turnaround times?

 For a PSC/Contractor the choice of accountants and similar service providers is bewildering.
 Many jazzy websites, many dubious promises of take home percentages.
 A few thoughts:

 - Services offered range from an almost complete management package for your company (although in principle this conflicts with the Managed Service Company rules) through to a portal for self managing your accounts and tax with an accountant on hand for questions, in many ways a hosted bookkeeping and accounting package with accountants support.

 - We are unashamedly old fashioned here – rather than go to either extreme, we start from the premise that our clients are professionals and business people – like us – and we prefer to advise and guide rather than dictate.
 So in some ways our service is hands off – we prefer clients to ask for advice rather than us dictate, but to match that we are committed to both keeping our clients informed about the fiscal regulatory environment and being a “critical friend” when it comes to bookkeeping, accounts and returns.

-- Watch out for companies advertising certain take home percentages – its attractive if an accountant says they can increase your take home by more than a competitor, which by implication means setting the tax bills lower.
+- Watch out for companies advertising certain take home percentages – its attractive if an accountant says they can increase your take home by more than a competitor, which by implication means getting the tax bills lower.
 However exactly the same tax rules apply to everyone – different take home illustrations from accountant to accountant can only mean different modelling or differing base assumptions.
 Our view is this misleads potential clients, and glosses over the inherent complexities in the tax system.
 Tax isn’t simple, and the same rules apply to everyone.